Are you looking for some unusual sightseeing in Barcelona to shoot? Then, Poblenou cemetery is the place you should head to.

 Go there in the late afternoon for the best light and don't forget to apply some exposure compensation when you shoot at the bright marble sculptures.

-The Poblenou cemetery is located in Barcelona at the end of Avenida d'Icaria and you can easily reach it by metro (Llacuna station, L4 line) and then walk for some 700 metres or 8 minutes.
+The Poblenou cemetery is located in Barcelona at the end of Avenida d'Icaria.
+You can easily reach it by metro (Llacuna station, L4 line) and then walk for some 700 metres (8 minutes).